 On appointment, new trustees sign a model trustee declaration statement committing them to giving of their time and expertise.
-There is a formal induction programme for any newly appointed trustee, which includes an initial meeting with the Chair and the trustees, followed by a series of short meetings with the Chief Executive on investments, the grant making process, powers and responsibilities of the trustee board and sub committees.
-The welcome pack includes a brief history of the Trust, copy trustee board and sub committee minutes, a copy of the last three years' of annual reports and accounts, a copy of the governing trust deed and a copy of the Scottish Charity Regulator's Guidance: Guidance for charity trustees.
+The induction process has been changed to follow the ICSA good practice Charity Trustees' Guide with a formal induction programme for any newly appointed trustee, which includes an initial meeting with the Chair and the trustees, followed by a series of short meetings with the Chief Executive on investments, the grant making process, powers and responsibilities of the trustee board and the sub committees.
+The welcome pack includes a brief history of the Trust, copy trustee board and sub committee minutes, a copy of the last three years' of annual reports and accounts, a copy of the governing trust deed and a copy of the Charity Commission's guidance 'The Essential Trustee: What You Need to Know' and 'Public Benefit: running a charity'.